PRESERVATION AND ENHANCEMENT FUND

 The mission of the Mount Olivet Cemetery Preservation and Enhancement Fund is to assist in the conservation of the natural beauty and historic integrity of Mount Olivet Cemetery and to increase public knowledge and appreciation of its unique, cultural, historic, and natural resources through charitable and educational programs.

-Putting this in layman’s terms, the cemetery’s Board wants to take steps to preserve the history of this great “garden cemetery,” a community institution since the 1850’s.
-In doing so, they want to safeguard the cemetery’s historic records, structures and grave monuments therein.
-We have taken a bit of a head start in 2017 as can be exemplified by things such as these “Stories in Stone” articles and our monthly lectures.
-In addition, we’d like to expand upon cemetery walking tours, visitor assistance with genealogy and family history of those interred here, special commemorative events and anniversaries, educational partnerships (through school field trips), interpretive displays (such as historic waysides) and unique commemorative plantings.
-Best of all, we will have the opportunity, and more so the financial support to preserve and repair broken and illegible gravestones and monuments in the cemetery’s historic section.
+Putting this in layman’s terms, the cemetery’s Board wanted to take steps to preserve the history of this great “garden cemetery,” a community institution since the 1850s.
+In doing so, they are safeguarding the cemetery’s historic records, structures and grave monuments therein.
+This can be exemplified by things such as our “Stories in Stone” articles, onsite tours and lectures and presentations to local civic groups.
+In addition, we continue to expand upon heritage tourism products and programming, visitor assistance with genealogy and family history of those interred here, special commemorative events and anniversaries, educational partnerships (through school field trips), interpretive displays (such as historic waysides) and unique commemorative plantings.
+Best of all, we now have the opportunity, and more so the financial support, to preserve and repair broken and illegible gravestones and monuments in the cemetery’s historic section.

 Many people assume that “downed,” and leaning grave markers are products of vandalism or shoddy care.
 This is incorrect.
 Most have toppled due to the fact that graves of the 19th century lacked the underlying support foundations that are commonplace in the cemetery’s 20th and 21st century interments.
 Early graves and reburials lacked vaults of any kind, others consisted of brick vaults or simple “over coverings” of a casket with a slab of slate stone.
 Over time, the weight from above has caused a collapse as the slate and brick has given way.
 In other cases, most monument dies are simply held up by iron rods.
 Moisture can get to these inner pinnings and rust them out.
 Ground movement underneath (as mentioned), or a strong wind can fell these tombstones at will.
 In addition, fissures can develop based on weather, causing a stone to crack or a delicate angel’s wing to break.
 Weather and pollution are also to blame for monument discoloration and other things like algae growth and mineral buildup on marble and granite stones alike.